He began his professional music career as a session bassist, most notably for UK disco starlet TINA CHARLES and her producer Biddu.

 Available on the album ‘Seal’ via ZTT Records

 MARC ALMOND Jacky (1991)

-If it wasn’t for SOFT CELL, then the path for FRANKIE GOES TO HOLLYWOOD and PET SHOP BOYS might not have been so smoothly paved.
+If it wasn’t for SOFT CELL, then the path for FRANKIE GOES TO HOLLYWOOD and PET SHOP BOYS might not have been so smooth.
 Signing with Warners, this cover of Jacques Brel’s ‘Les Chanson De Jacky’, made famous in an English version by Scott Walker, was a compromise reached by Almond to regain both his pop and artistic high ground.
-While the arrangement was basically a technologically enhanced remake of Scott Walker’s cover, Horn’s production was mighty and got Almond back into the charts; cute, in a stupid arse way 😉
+While basically a technologically enhanced remake of Walker’s cover, Horn’s production was mighty and cute, in a stupid arse way 😉

 Available on the album ‘Tenement Symphony’ via Warner Music